ianrasmussen05/programming-languages-2021/assignment-3.md

 ---

 `newClist` takes an element and returns (the address of) a circular list of length 1 containing the element.
-The data structure looks like this, namely we use a pair `[e,a]`, where `e` is the element stored in the list and `a` is a pointer which points back at the pair
+The data structure looks like this, namely we use a pair `[e,a]`, where `e` is the element stored in the list and `a` is an address which points back at the pair

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="./pictures/newCList.svg" width=105px>